 If you’ve recently taken on the task of caring for an older adult—whether it be a family member or friend—it can feel overwhelming.

-“The impact of having to offer an added level of support to an individual other than a child or parent can feel intimidating, and leave many first-time caregivers wondering where to start,” says John Munshower, DO, FACSG, a family practice physician who specializes in family medicine and geriatrics at the Main Line Health Center in Newtown Square.
+“The impact of having to offer an added level of support to an individual other than a child or parent can feel intimidating, and leave many first-time caregivers wondering where to start,” says John Munshower, DO, FACSG, a family practice physician who specializes in family medicine and geriatrics at the Main Line Health Newtown Square.

 While caregivers often have a complicated role to play, particularly if your loved one is hesitant to accept help, there are a few things that can help make your caregiving process go more smoothly from the start.
 Dr. Munshower offers his tips below.

 Start a conversation